fbpx

 Sentinel sees employers shifting away from the remote work model and bringing their teams back to the office four or five days a week.
 That means the need for office space will grow over the next few years.

 And fortunately for Sentinel, the current supply of office properties is shrinking.
-Hundreds of underutilized office properties across the country are being repurposed for residential and industrial use while thousands more are being demolished to make way for new industrial and multifamily developments.
-When you factor in that very few new office buildings are being built right now, you can start to see where the demand for office can surge at some point in the next several years as supply starts to become constrained.
+Across the country, hundreds of underused office properties are being repurposed for residential and industrial uses.
+Thousands more are being demolished for new industrial and multifamily developments.
+Few new office buildings are being constructed, reducing future supply.
+This limited supply could drive office demand in the coming years as availability tightens.

 4. Focus on Midwest and Southeast Areas with Stability and Value

-Unlike many private equity investors, Sentinel avoids investing in historically lucrative downtown properties in major cities like New York or San Francisco.
+Unlike many private equity investors, Sentinel avoids investing in historically lucrative downtown properties in major cities.
 Both Cisterna and Lewis cite investment risk in major metropolitan downtown areas, with problems like homelessness and crime potentially hampering returns.

 Instead, Sentinel looks for commercial real estate properties throughout the Midwest and Southeast, especially in suburban areas with solid job and population growth and an overall high quality of life.
 They look for opportunities in cities and suburbs with top-tier schools, commercial services, and high-income thresholds.